jo-quantamap/QuantaMap-website/2_Openings.md

 # Open positions

-We currently have one concrete opening:
+We currently have two concrete openings:

-* an [Intern]({% link opening_internship.md %}) to investigate a novel imaging method and to assess its commercial viability.
+* a key technical team member with experience in cryogenic AFM and/or nanofabrication of quantum chips.
+Please get in touch for details.
+* an intern with to support the mechanical design of our AFM with experience in mechanical engineering, precision engineering (university or HBO).
+* an intern with a background in electrical engineering to develp cryogenic electronics for our AFM (university or HBO)

 Additionally, we are happy to host interns and BSc/MSc stundents on a number of technical and non-technical topics.
 Just get in touch.